Great Nicobar Island: Ecology

 The island is part of the Nicobar Islands rain forests ecoregion.
 Plant communities include mangroves and coastal forests near the seashore, and evergreen and deciduous forests in the interior.

 The majority of the island is designated as the Great Nicobar Biosphere Reserve.
 It is home to many unique and endemic species of plants and animals including the Nicobar scrubfowl (Megapodius nicobariensis, a megapode bird), the edible-nest swiftlet (Aerodramus fuciphagus), the Nicobar long-tailed macaque (Macaca fascicularis umbrosa), saltwater crocodile (Crocodylus porosus), giant leatherback sea turtle (Dermochelys coriacea), Malayan box turtle, Nicobar tree shrew, reticulated python (Python reticulatus) and the giant robber crab (or coconut crab, Birgus latro).

-Demography
+Demographics

 The island is home to the Shompen people.